githedgehog/docs/docs/user-guide/connections.md

 ### Bundled

-Bundled server connections are used to connect servers to the single switch using multiple ports (port channel, LAG).
+Bundled server connections are used to connect servers to a single switch using multiple ports (port channel, LAG).

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2